Usagimimi/pynic/README.rst

 ::

-    Iface.get_interface(String)         -   It return an Iface object with all information about it
+    Iface.get_interface(String)         -   It returns an Iface object with all information about it

 Examples
 ========